Holly: Ecology

 Often the tropical species are especially threatened by habitat destruction and overexploitation.
 At least two species of Ilex have become extinct recently, and many others are barely surviving.

-They are extremely important food for numerous species of birds, and also are eaten by other wild animals.
+They are an extremely important food for numerous species of birds, and also are eaten by other wild animals.
 In the autumn and early winter the fruits are hard and apparently unpalatable.
 After being frozen or frosted several times, the fruits soften, and become milder in taste.
 During winter storms, birds often take refuge in hollies, which provide shelter, protection from predators (by the spiny leaves), and food.
 The flowers are sometimes eaten by the larva of the double-striped pug moth (Gymnoscelis rufifasciata).
 Other Lepidoptera whose larvae feed on holly include Bucculatrix ilecella, which feeds exclusively on hollies, and the engrailed (Ectropis crepuscularia).

 Toxicity

-Holly can contain caffeic acid, caffeoyl derivatives, caffeoylshikimic acid, chlorogenic acid, feruloylquinic acid, quercetin, quinic acid, kaempferol, tannins, rutin, caffeine, and theobromine.
+Holly can contain caffeic acid, caffeoyl derivatives, chlorogenic acid, quercetin, quinic acid, kaempferol, tannins, rutin, caffeine, theobromine, and ilicin.

 Holly berries can cause vomiting and diarrhea.
 They are especially dangerous in cases involving accidental consumption by children attracted to the bright red berries.
 Ingestion of over 20 berries may be fatal to children.

 Holly leaves, if eaten, might cause diarrhea, nausea, vomiting, and stomach and intestinal problems.

 Holly plants might be toxic to pets and livestock.